 - Remove the abnormal brain cells causing the seizures.

 - Place a vagal nerve stimulator (VNS).
 This device is similar to a heart pacemaker.
 It can help reduce the number of seizures.

 Some children are placed on a special diet to help prevent seizures.
 The most popular one is the ketogenic diet.
 A diet low in carbohydrates, such as the Atkins diet, may also be helpful in some adults.
-Be sure to discuss these options with your doctor before trying them.
+Be sure to discuss these options with your provider before trying them.

-- New prescribed drugs, vitamins, or supplements
+- New prescribed medicines, vitamins, or supplements

 - Emotional stress